The following courses are offered. Comprehensive information about the courses is available in the Study Guide.

 In this course the students become familiar with the main methodologies of market research for the introduction of a new product or service.
 The central topics are: The new product/service development process and the need for market research, approaches to sales forecasts, methodologies for desk and qualitative research (idea generation, personal interviews, focus groups….), and quantitative market research methodologies (sampling, questionnaire building, and data analysis).
 The students will choose a methodology that fits best with their new business/product/ service idea and will apply it in order to gather field data on their idea.
 The course is evaluated on the students’ presentations on their field research.

-4 — International Business and Management (2 courses)
+4 — International Business & Management (2 courses)

 The impact of globalization has considerably increased the exchanges between countries as well as the cultural impacts in many ways and particularly on the negotiation processes across borders.
 Belief and behavior differ between cultures in such a way that bargaining means many different things to different people from different cultures.
 To augment his/her capabilities a business negotiator needs to learn how to observe, analyze, develop solid mutually beneficial relationships to travel the road to success.
 This course is designed to provide the participant with a framework of the negotiation process and basic tools in order to help him/her understand and manage negotiations successfully.
 It is constructed so as to balance conceptual framework, case studies, use of video and constructive dialogue drawing on the knowledge, experience, and insights from the participants.

-5 — Technology, Logistics and Operations (4 courses)
+5 — Technology, Innovation & Operations (4 courses)

 The objective of this course is to introduce basic concepts and tools used in modern Supply Chain Management.
 The course covers topics related to supply chain planning, design, and operations.
 Special emphasis is placed on the strategic role of Supply Chain Management and the optimization of the customer level of service.
 Issues regarding the modeling of strategic, tactical, and operational decisions and the introduction of advanced technologies in Supply Chain Management are also discussed.